Posts

 Image

-When we talk to people who are new to Cyber Security (C/S), they tend to assume that all C/S attacks are obvious, and some are.
+When we talk to people who are new to cybersecurity (C/S), they tend to assume that all C/S attacks are obvious, and some are.
 But others are not.
 A Denial of Service attack is disruptive.
 It is the cyber equivalent of filling up your front door and hallways and offices with mannequins: dummy people who get in the way of you trying to do work.
 Of course you notice that you can't access your website.
 The point is the disruption.
 A Ransomware attack is unmistakable.
 It is the cyber equivalent of changing all the locks on your premises.
 You can't get in until you pay for the new key.
 Of course you notice that you can't access your data.
 The point is the lack of access--and the chance to pay to have that access restored.
 But what of the humble network intrusion?
 It is the cyber equivalent of someone finding a side door that doesn't latch properly or a window whose lock is broken.
-This allows whoever found the way in to enter your offices and roam around at night, looking a...
+This allows whoever found the way in to enter your offices and roam around at night, looking at...

 Image

-At Pythia Cyber we believe in a top down approach to Cyber Security (C/S).
-In other words, more than simply rejecting putting C/S in the IT department, we strongly feel that you have to start at the top, with senior management--executives, the C-Suite, whoever is at the top.
-We call those people "leadership" in order to encompass all the various structures one finds in actual organizations.
-In order to explain why "top down," we need to explain what we mean by C/S..
-We use the NIST CSF model, which gives us a context for the explanation.
-When we say "Cyber Security" we mean extending your Risk Management program to include your critical computer systems and data.
-Risk Management isn't an IT function, it is a leadership function.
-So we start with the leadership.
-That is pretty abstract, so let's get concrete.
-Following the NIST CSF, we help you take the following actions: Identify what you are protecting Protect what you have identified as critica...
+At Pythia Cyber we believe in that Cybersecurity (C/S) should be aligned to your organization's business goals.
+In other words, more than simply rejecting putting C/S in the IT department, we strongly feel that you have to engage with the top, with senior management--executives, the C-Suite, whoever is at the top.
+We call those people "senior leadership" in order to encompass all the various structures one finds in actual organizations.When Cybersecurity is aligned to business goals, senior leadership can have confidence that resources are being well-spent - neither over-committed flavor-of-the-month, nor leaving dangerous gaps in the company's protections.
+In order to explain why "top down," we need to explain what we mean by C/S. We use the NIST CSF model, which gives us a context for the explanation.
+When we say "cybersecurity" we mean extending your Risk Management program to include your critical computer systems and data.
+Risk Management isn...

 What Does a CISO Do?